edina/Python-and-RStudio-school-resources/README.md

 This repository is for coding activities developed in Jupyter notebooks and RStudio using the Noteable platform (www.noteable.edina.ac.uk) for Scottish teachers and learners.
 These materials were developed between October and March 2022 and cover topics from the curriculum in Computing Science, Mathematics, Statistics and other fields involving data analysis.
 The content in these notebooks aims to provide support and learning materials for teachers to adopt and use the Noteable service across school in Scotland, to deliver curriculum topics involving the analysis of numbers, data or other types of information and programming elements at Scottish Qualifications Authority National Levels.

-This content aims to provide support and learning materials for teachers to adopt and use the Noteable service across schools in Scotland and is supported by Education Scotland's ***Enhancing Professional Learning in STEM Programme.
+This content aims to provide support and learning materials for teachers to adopt and use the Noteable service across schools in Scotland and is supported by Education Scotland's ***Enhancing Professional Learning in STEM Programme***.

 ## How to access these Notebooks on Noteable:
  1. Click on the +GitRepo button